Use these tactics to understand your spending habits and stay on track with your long term goals!

 Do your grocery shopping online

-This is your secret weapon to staying on track with your grocery budget!
+This could be your secret weapon to staying on track with your grocery budget!
 You have the power to easily compare and swap things out to make sure you stay on or under budget.

 Don't be married to one brand

 We're not here to tell you to buy the cheapest loo paper you can find, but not all things need to be a brand name.
-Are you really going to notice the difference between a 70 cent dishwashing sponge and a 12 cent one?
+You may notice the difference between a 70 cent dishwashing sponge and a 12 cent one.

 It's worth trying the generic brands, as sometimes they can even come out of the same factory as the brand name one, but they're a fraction of the price.